 USE A HEAVY BULLET

 “I match the bullet weight to the game I’m hunting.
-On deer size animals, a 250-grain bullet is very effective,” said Schearer.
+On deer-sized animals, a 250-grain bullet is very effective,” said Schearer.
 A lighter bullet might reach a 200-yard target a little faster, but a heavier bullet will retain more energy.

 KEEP THE POWDER CONSISTENT